ChenyuTang98/cse15l-lab-reports/lab-report3.md

 Here I used  find the directory under non-fiction directory.
 The purpose for this is to look every directory under certain folders so that I could know which directory I'm going into if I only remember certain keywords.

 # Search files with case insensitive
+Here I used `find -iname` to do the case-insensitive search.
+The key for this is the use of the -iname option, which is only one character different from the -name option.
+The -iname option is what makes the search case-insensitive.
 Source: [Link](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/)
 ## Example 1:
 ### command: